justinbois/learnbayes-livecode/README.md

 	git clone https://github.com/justinbois/learnbayes-livecode.git

 in the appropriate directory, or you can [download it](https://github.com/justinbois/learnbayes-livecode/archive/refs/heads/main.zip).

+## Testing your setup

+You can test the setup on your machine by running the [test_setup.ipynb notebook](https://github.com/justinbois/learnbayes-livecode/blob/main/test_setup.ipynb) that is included in this repository.
+You can also make sure Colab is working by [running the test_setup.ipynb notebook with Colab](https://colab.research.google.com/github/justinbois/learnbayes-livecode/blob/main/test_setup.ipynb).